babarot/stein/docs/policy/rules.md

 There are **meta-parameters** available to all rules:

 - `description` (string) - A human-friendly description for the rule.
 This is primarily for documentation for users using your Stein configuration.
 When a module is published in Terraform Registry, the given description is shown as part of the documentation.
+- `depends_on` (list of strings) - Other rules which this rule depends on.
+This rule will be skipped if the dependency rules has failed.
+The rule name which will be described in "depends_on" list should follow as "rule.xxx".
 - `ignore_cases` (list of bools) - Conditions to ignore execution of the rule.
 If it contains one or more True condition, this rule will be skipped.
 - `expressions` (list of bools) - Conditions for deciding whether this rule passes or fails.
 In order to pass, all conditions must return True.
 - `report` (configuration block) -